 Why Train at Wake Forest?

-The autopsy service at Wake Forest Baptist Health is a designated Regional Autopsy Center for the medical examiner system in North Carolina, housed in an academic institution (Wake Forest School of Medicine).
+The autopsy service at Atrium Health Wake Forest Baptist is a designated Regional Autopsy Center for the medical examiner system in North Carolina, housed in an academic institution (Wake Forest University School of Medicine).

 A forensic pathology fellow can expect a wide variety of cases including deaths in populated urban areas, and rural and mountainous areas.
 Expected autopsy cases encompass homicides by all classifications of traumatic injuries, including gunshot fatalities by a wide variety of firearms, blunt force trauma, poisonings, various forms of accidental deaths, as well as interesting natural manners of death.